hslima00/Tese_md/Tese_md/Markdown/2_reunioes.md

     !!!danger "==Questão para os orientadores== Is it even worth it to continue with the benchmark suite if there is already a popular and trusted platform named Kaggle?"

     You need the model from the researchers and you will give them a dataset.
 This is similar to Kaggle competitions.

+    Unlike Kaggle, I don't know if it is possible to create a public repository where researchers can upload their models (upload the model on Amazon S3).

+!!!question "Are there any free alternatives to Amazon S3 and SageMaker?"
+    Maybe Google Drive but that wouldnt be very efficient would it?

+    ==Me:== I'm concerned about the size of the models if researchers are uploading them via Google Drive and also the privacy problems they might have on Google/Amazon services.

+    Then, the best option would have to be a local server right? ==Does your university have a server that you can use?==

+!!!question "To create the benchmark suite I was thinking to code a full stack application made with NuxtJS and Flask.
+Do you think this is a good idea?"

+    You would have problems with the storing of the models.
+You cant store them in, for example, a MySQL database because of the size.
+You would have to store them, either locally on the server, or in a cloud service like Amazon S3.

+    ==Me:== Yes, I think we should store them locally.
+But we actually, as a benchmark, dont need to store the models and code for that long right?
+We only need the models to be stored for the time of the evaluation and then we could delete them, right?

+    ==Rashmi:== Yes, you are right.
+You only need the models for the evaluation.
+I think your idea of using Docker images.
+I'm a bit skeptical for a single person to develop a full stack application like this because its very hard to do.
+You would normally need a team to do this.

+!!!question "So the whole pipeline for this all it would be: I'm a researcher, I go to the benchmark suite website, I download the Docker image with the pre-defined libraries that need to run on the server-side I would develop my code.
+I would upload my code and my model and my results, after tested, would be displayed in a table"
+    Yes, it sounds simple but its very complex to implement.

+!!!question "On the third challenge, I'm still not sure how could I make the splitting of the model/code throghout different hardware."
+    What do you mean by different hardware?
+There would be hardware constraints?

+    ==Me:== Yes, a challenge only on a NVIDIA 4090 and another challenge on a NVIDIA Jetson.
+Then a third challenge where a researcher can split the model across the two hardware.

+    ==Rashmi:== Do you know the power of a NVIDIA Jetson?
+I'm not sure if it's capable of image processing.
+They can't process heavy images.
+What would be the size of the images?
+Are you aware about all these specs?

+    ==Me:== I'm not sure about what hardware I will use.
+I know for a fact that I want to make a benchmark for normal GPU's, for edge devices and for a combination of both.
+What I was asked was to create a dataset for a benchmark suite, and I've been given a bunch of images, some labeled and some not.
+Then I should preform all the labelling on the images and create a unified dataset.
+The images I've been given are SUPER random, from frames of a video to aerial images to ground images, images from fireman, images from the web.
+The size of the images also differs a lot.

+    ==Rashmi:== The image size for researchers is very important.
+There are images with 15MB and images with 2GB, and you can imagine that you cant process accurately a 2GB image in a model trained with 15MB images.

+    It's crucial to consider the resources available to researchers.
+Sometimes, they might not have the means to train models or build them from scratch.
+From my perspective as an evaluator, I'll be assessing their models and benchmarking them.
+But it's important for researchers to also think about building their own models.

+    When discussing the dataset with your professor, consider what it will look like and what hardware resources you'll have access to.
+This information will be essential for building the front-end application.
+For instance, if you're planning to create a user interface with upload buttons, you need to know what kind of hardware you'll be working with.

+    If you're dealing with multiple hardware options, things can get tricky.
+Not all hardware supports inference.
+For example, while we might use Amazon SageMaker for training models due to its capabilities, we often resort to EC2 instances for inference because they're more cost-effective.

+    So, it's crucial to clarify the hardware resources available, the nature and size of the dataset, and then devise a plan for the full-stack architecture.
+Given the constraints and costs associated with various platforms like S3, SageMaker, Google Cloud, or Azure, it seems like building a custom full-stack application tailored to our specific needs is the best approach.

+    That's just my perspective on how we should proceed.